Google Workspace security and trust

 Protecting children online is important to us.
 We contractually require G Suite for Education schools to obtain the parental consent that the US Children's Online Privacy Protection Act of 1998 (COPPA) requires, and our services can be used in compliance with COPPA.

 Google provides product capabilities and contractual commitments to facilitate customer compliance with South Africa's Protection of Personal Information (POPI) Act.
-Customers who are subject to POPI can define how their data is stored, processed and protected by signing a Data Processing Amendment.
+Customers who are subject to POPI can define how their data is stored, processed and protected by signing a Cloud Data Processing Addendum.

 Vault allows you to export select Google Workspace apps data to standard formats for additional processing and review – all in a manner that supports legal standards while respecting chain of custody guidelines.